For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Linux Kernel WireGuard tuning

-This technical guide addresses requirements regarding WireGuard VPN latency, throughput, resilience, and scalability by tuning Linux Kernel parameters (as WireGuard is part of Linux Kernel).
+This technical guide addresses WireGuard VPN latency, throughput, resilience, and scalability requirements by tuning Linux kernel parameters (as WireGuard is part of the Linux kernel).

 Introduction